 Blood tests.
 Blood tests that measure glucose levels, and sometimes tests that show how much insulin the body is making, help with diagnosis.
 Doctors might also check for the presence of certain auto-antibodies (substances made by the body that work against one’s own healthy tissues), which suggests type 1 diabetes.

 Clinical factors.
 Doctors consider factors that may suggest monogenic diabetes:

 None of these factors alone mean someone might have monogenic diabetes.
 Instead, they are considered together, along with blood test results.

 Genetic testing.
 A health care provider can best determine whether genetic testing is needed.
 Testing of the genetic information in a blood sample can determine whether a person has a gene causing MODY or neonatal diabetes.
 Doctors also can check family members of the person with MODY or neonatal diabetes for the presence or risk of diabetes.
+These are commercially available.

 Treatment depends on the type of MODY.
 Some people do not need any treatment besides diet and exercise.
 Others need diabetes medicines.
 These include insulin or a sulfonylurea—a type of diabetes pill that helps the body make more insulin.
 In one type of MODY, patients also may need treatment for related conditions such as kidney cysts and gout.